stripe/stripe-dotnet/readme.md

 Radar
 -----

 Radar is a suite of products from Stripe that learns (and improves) from their network of businesses to identify and prevent fraud.
-I would recommend [reading more about Radar](https://stripe.com/radar), and checking out [how it works](https://stripe.com/radar/guide#stripe-radar-and-the-stripe-network).
+I recommend [reading more about Radar](https://stripe.com/radar), and checking out [how it works](https://stripe.com/radar/guide#stripe-radar-and-the-stripe-network).
 The Stripe dashboard allows you to add rules for when to block or review payments.
 You can also enable or disable these rules as needed.